gigakiller/PointMan-Renderer/README.md

 Below, the octree as seen from the server (the church is sideways in this picture):
 ![client_lowres](screenshots/church_octree.png)

-TODO: Traverse the octree in a "smart" way that takes the view into account, rather than just pulling it "progressively".
+FUTURE WORK: Traverse the octree in a "smart" way that takes the view into account, rather than just pulling it "progressively".

 ##Usage: